 Some people are so dedicated to this bread that they are willing to buy loaves for $1 apiece to take home.
-One lady online said that she always takes home three loaves so she can make a special sandwich with the bread!
-Fortunately, you don’t have to go to Macaroni Grill to enjoy this delicious rosemary bread; just follow the recipe below, and you’ll get two small yummy loaves to enjoy with family and friends!
+One lady online said that she always takes home three loaves so she can make a special sandwich with it!
+Fortunately, you don't have to go to Macaroni Grill to enjoy it; just follow the recipe below, and you'll get two small yummy loaves to enjoy with family and friends!

-How do I get a thin, crispy crust on my rosemary bread?
+How do I get a thin, crispy crust?

-I was asking myself this same question as I was researching this rosemary bread recipe for this blog post.
-I wanted this recipe to taste as similar as possible to the Macaroni Grill bread, which our family has loved for many years, so it had to have a thin, crispy crust.
-Follow my tips below for getting a thin, crispy crust on your rosemary bread.
+I was asking myself this same question as I was researching this recipe.
+I wanted this recipe to taste as similar as possible to the Macaroni Grill version, which our family has loved for many years, so it had to have a thin, crispy crust.
+Follow my tips below for getting a thin, crispy crust.

-- Sift the bread flour.
-Sifting sounds a bit strange for a bread recipe, but it really does make a difference.
+- Sift the flour.
+Sifting sounds a bit strange for bread, but it really does make a difference.
 Sifting makes the flour smoother and more aerated.

 - Knead until the gluten is well-developed.
 This is one of the most important steps to getting a good crust.
 You should be able to stretch a lump of dough so thin that you can read through it.
 Small air bubbles in the skin of the dough is another indication that the dough is well kneaded.

 - Let the loaves cool uncovered on a wire rack.
-This ensures proper air circulation around the bread, keeping the crust nice and crispy.
+This ensures proper air circulation around the loaves, keeping the crust nice and crispy.

 Is rosemary bread healthy?

-In moderation, rosemary bread is healthy.
+In moderation, it is healthy.
 It contains healthy fats from the olive oil, and a good bit of protein and fiber to give you energy and keep you full.
-One quarter of a loaf (about 78g of bread) is 325 calories.
+One quarter of a loaf (about 78g) is 325 calories.
 Scroll down to the bottom of the recipe card below to see the full nutrition facts.

 - Olive oil dipping sauce.
-This is by far my favorite way to eat this bread!
+This is by far my favorite way to eat it!
 Just dip your piece into extra virgin olive oil mixed with freshly cracked black pepper.

 - An antipasto board.
-An array of Italian meats and cheeses would perfectly accompany this bread.
+An array of Italian meats and cheeses would perfectly accompany this recipe.
 Try proscuitto and provolone with some pepperoncinis.

 - Pasta salad or olive salad.
-All the great zesty flavors of Italian pasta salad or olive salad would taste amazing with some fresh rosemary bread on the side.
+All the great zesty flavors of Italian pasta salad or olive salad would taste amazing with this on the side.